harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/kubernetes/pod/time-chaos.md

 ![Time Chaos](./static/images/time-chaos.png)

-[This](https://youtu.be/9S_wnY1rLfs) video walks through the execution of the time chaos experiment.
+For a video tutorial, go to [time chaos](https://youtu.be/9S_wnY1rLfs) that walks through the execution of the experiment.

 ## Use cases
 Time Chaos: